Keeping Kids Active Safe Engaged Healthy

 A Year Like No Other

 Letter from Tommy Park, Executive Director

-2020 was a year unlike any other.
-The year started with the most impactful Futsal Cup and Futsal League in club history.
-In March, a full season of in person programming was cancelled, ASA’s 50th anniversary celebration was postponed, priorities quickly shifted, the health and safety of our beloved community was threatened and during the early days of the pandemic we questioned whether kids would return to in person programming at all this year.
+For all of us, 2020 was a year unlike any other.
+At the conclusion of a successful 2019 Fall Season, the year started with the most impactful Futsal Cup and Futsal League in club history.
+In March, a full spring season of in-person programming was cancelled and ASA’s 50th anniversary celebration was postponed.
+Our priorities quickly shifted beyond soccer programming to thinking about how we can best help our community.
+With our collective health and safety at risk during the early days of the pandemic we questioned what would be best for us to do going forward.
 Amidst the uncertainty and anxiety of the spring, I watched our community rally together, support each other, work creatively and tirelessly, and shift programming to meet the changing needs of children over the course of just a few weeks.